-This tutorial will cover using MySQL to perform operations on data tables containing transaction information.
+This guide will cover using MySQL to perform operations on data tables containing transaction information.
 Our primary example will involve money transactions.

 Consider a digital transaction in which a value is stored in one place and the context is stored elsewhere.
 For example, when a cash transaction occurs, we can represent the direction of the cash transaction in a table and the amounts in another table to dodge negative numbers.
 Similarly, there are a lot of forums and online commenting systems in which you can upvote or downvote.
 These votes will be stored separate from their individual count, thereby having entirely positive values, but they will be linked via foreign key to a table containing the original values of each vote, whether they are positive or negative.